AnthonissenBert/Notes/SlingshotDnD/Locations/Outposts/Kharakul.md

 ### the [[Hunters]] guild

-Near the entrance next to a guard tower is a small entrance that
+Near the entrance next to a guard tower is a small entrance that says guild with a boar logo.
+More inside

 ---
 # **Quests for Level 4 Adventurers:**